pingcap/docs-tidb-operator/en/get-started.md

 > **Note:**
 >
-> Although minikube supports `--vm-driver=none` that uses host Docker instead of VM, it is not fully tested with TiDB Operator and may not work.
+> Although minikube supports `--vm-driver=none` that uses host Docker instead of VM, it is not fully tested with TiDB Operator and might not work.
 If you want to try TiDB Operator on a system without virtualization support (for example, on a VPS), you might consider using [kind](#create-a-kubernetes-cluster-using-kind) instead.

 After minikube is installed, execute the following command to start a minikube Kubernetes cluster: